 Whether you plan to attend the annual meeting or not, we urge you to vote by proxy.
 All shares represented by valid proxies that we receive through this solicitation, and that are not revoked, will be voted in accordance with your instructions on the proxy card or as instructed via the Internet or telephone.
-You may specify whether your shares should be voted FOR or WITHHELD for each nominee for director, whether your shares should be voted for one year, two years, three years or abstain with respect to the frequency of voting on the compensation of our named executive officers, and whether your shares should be voted for, against or abstain with respect to each of the other proposals.
+You may specify whether your shares should be voted FOR or WITHHELD for each nominee for director and whether your shares should be voted for, against or abstain with respect to each of the other proposals.
 If you properly submit a proxy without giving specific voting instructions, your shares will be voted in accordance with our board of directors' recommendations as noted below.
 Voting by proxy will not affect your right to attend the annual meeting.